 Determining the correct spring setting is important, as this will determine the roll rigidity (amount of roll).
-Although it's true that the lower the vehicle's height is, the lower the center of gravity becomes, the distance between the center of gravity and roll center also changes, forcing the roll to become stronger.
+Although it's true that the lower the vehicle's height is, the lower the center of gravity becomes, the distance between the center of gravity and the roll center also changes, forcing the roll to become stronger.
 In addition, if the suspension stroke is shortened too much, the vehicle can bottom out frequently (Riding on bump stop bushing).
 In order to prevent the aforementioned shortcomings, it is necessary to increase the spring rate to match the height reduction, but in doing so, the ride comfort deteriorates.

-AutoExe judges driving, comfort and safety on the street from multiple perspectives, and uses a general reduction of around -20mm for sports cars and -25mm for SUVs with a high center of gravity.
+AutoExe judges driving, comfort, and safety on the street from multiple perspectives, and uses a general reduction of around -20mm for sports cars and -25mm for SUVs with a high center of gravity.
 Once the appropriate amount of height reduction is determined, the minimum required spring rate is determined based on the sprung weight of the vehicle.
 Their tuning philosophy aims to acquire handling characteristics that match the driver's expectations without sacrificing ride comfort during urban driving.
-Depending on the vehicle, the spring constant is increased around 10-30% higher than the factory spring rate.
+Depending on the vehicle, the spring constant is increased by around 10-30% higher than the factory spring rate.
 When combined with the specially chosen damping force, a fine balance of ride quality and maneuverability is achieved.
 An exception to this rule is the AutoExe Ultimate Sports suspension kit, which gives the highest priority to handling and roll rigidity; ride comfort takes a back seat for this specific kit.

 Accurately Setting Damper Force

 The job of a suspension damper is to convert the vibration energy of the spring into thermal energy while reducing it.
-As seen on the diagram above, Autoexe's damping ratio* has the damping force emphasis placed at low speeds, where initial roll rigidity begins to be affected (Blue Box Area).
-Every single line of AutoExe dampers have been designed to offer the highest priority on extension at the very low speed range, where piston speeds range from 0 - 0.1 m/sec.
+As seen in the diagram above, Autoexe's damping ratio* has the damping force emphasis placed at low speeds, where initial roll rigidity begins to be affected (Blue Box Area).
+Every single line of AutoExe dampers has been designed to offer the highest priority on extension at the very low-speed range, where piston speeds range from 0 - 0.1 m/sec.
 The reason for doing this is simple; The damping force of the damper is rated as a value at 0.3m/sec, however the initial roll that occurs at the entrance of a corner or turning is done in a smooth manner as this happens below the rated value (specifically speaking, where the damper begins to move).

-By increasing the damping force in a sharp curve (initial vehicle roll) from a very low speed range (shock movement speed) where the piston speed is 0.05 m/sec or less, the roll speed from the moment the steering is turned is suppressed.
-By reducing the roll angle (deg/sec), the fear of sudden roll is decreased, as the car rolls gently for an heightened sense of security when cornering.
-The increase in damping force goes away after speeds of 0.1 m/sec to provide the accurate energy absorption over dumps and road imperfections.
+By increasing the damping force in a sharp curve (initial vehicle roll) from a very low-speed range (shock movement speed) where the piston speed is 0.05 m/sec or less, the roll speed from the moment the steering is turned is suppressed.
+By reducing the roll angle (deg/sec), the fear of sudden roll is decreased, as the car rolls gently for a heightened sense of security when cornering.
+The increase in damping force goes away after speeds of 0.1 m/sec to provide accurate energy absorption over dumps and road imperfections.
 The total damping force value is allocated on the extension side while being kept low on the compression side for the same reason (Blue box area).
 All AutoExe dampers are designed to be as close to the ideal value** as possible (Red Boxed Area)

 *This is the ratio between the damping force of the damper and the critical damping force (the last-minute damping force that determines whether or not the spring vibrates)**